rrelledge/redislabs-docs/content/rc/security/database-security/passwords-users-roles.md

     - Edit a Redis ACL association - Hover over a Redis ACL assignment and click ![Edit](/images/rc/icon_edit.png#no-click "Edit").
     - Create a Redis ACL association - Click ![Add](/images/rc/icon_add.png#no-click "Add").
 1. Select the databases that the Redis ACL applies to.
-1. Select the [Redis ACL](#configuring-redis-acls) that define the access to commands and keys.
+1. Select the [Redis ACL](#configuring-redis-acls) that defines the access to commands and keys.
 1. Click ![Save](/images/rc/icon_save.png#no-click "Save").

     You can click ![Add](/images/rc/icon_add.png#no-click "Add") to assign a Redis ACL to another database.